 The first thing you need to nail down is what does ginger beer mean to you?
 There are roughly 3 different kind of ginger beer:

 The first is similar to a ginger ale.
 It’s a sweet soda made with ginger.
 The ginger beer varies from a ginger ale in that it’s far more gingery, you get a more of that ginger kick, especially on the back end.
 It’s often described as taking a refreshing sip, followed by a comfortable warmth spreading through your mouth, which is an apt description.
+Plus this type of beer is good for enhancing the flavor of food.

 The second is Jamaican ginger beer.
 Jamaican ginger is distinctly spicy as compared to other ginger types from around the world, and results in a soda with an insane amount of punch behind it.
 The ginger flavor is up front, immediate, and lingering.
 It makes a great sinus cleanser and is a favorite of many around the world.